 Upon termination or expiration of this Agreement:

-- Payment Obligations: Client shall immediately pay all outstanding fees, charges, and expenses for services rendered through the termination date, including work in progress
+• Payment Obligations: All outstanding fees, charges, and expenses for services rendered through the termination date are paid by Client.
+Work in progress is included

-- Work in Progress: Company will deliver work completed to date in its then-current state.
+• Work in Progress: Work completed to date will be delivered by Company in its then-current state.
 Rights to work in progress transfer only upon receipt of full payment

-- Return of Materials: Each party shall promptly return or destroy all confidential information and materials of the other party (except as required by law or for archival purposes)
+• Return of Materials: All confidential information and materials of the other party are returned or destroyed by each party (except as required by law or for archival purposes)

-- Suspension of Services: Company may immediately suspend access to applications, hosting, or services
+• Suspension of Services: Access to applications, hosting, or services may be suspended by Company

-- License Termination: All licenses granted under this Agreement (except for fully paid perpetual licenses) shall terminate
+• Licence Termination: All licences granted under this Agreement (except for fully paid perpetual licences) shall terminate

 11.5 Survival